Double-Ended Palindromic Trees in Linear Time: Surface Recording Method

 \begin{itemize} \item To make it better, our new idea is to maintain certain number $\cnt\rbra*{s, v}$ rather than a set $S\rbra*{s, v}$ for each node $v$, where $\cnt\rbra*{s, v}$ can be also used to check the uniqueness of palindromic substrings (see Lemma \ref{lemma:unique-by-cnt}).

-\item Nevertheless, we still need to maintain $\prenode\rbra*{s, i}$ and $\sufnode\rbra*{s, i}$ according to $S\rbra*{s, v}$ as in the occurrence recording method.
-To overcome this issue, we find a different way to maintain the longest palindromic prefix and suffix of $s$, called the surface recording method. \end{itemize}
+\item We avoid maintaining $\prenode\rbra*{s, i}$ and $\sufnode\rbra*{s, i}$ according to $S\rbra*{s, v}$ as in the occurrence recording method.
+Instead, we find a different way to maintain the longest palindromic prefix and suffix of $s$, called the surface recording method. \end{itemize}

-This section will first introduces how to check the uniqueness of palindromic substrings without the help of $S\rbra*{s, v}$, and then provide the surface recording method by clarifying the relationship between the reduced sets $S\rbra*{s, v}$ and surfaces.
+We first introduce how to check the uniqueness of palindromic substrings without the help of $S\rbra*{s, v}$ in Section \ref{sec:indirect-occur-count}, and then provide the surface recording method in Section \ref{sec:surface-recording-algorithm} using the properties of surfaces.